RJWoodhead/FRC3DP/README.md

 * [CheapArm](CheapArm/CheapArm.md) - a 2-part tube-in-tube arm that actively extends and retracts using a 9mm timing belt driven by a MaxPlanetary gearbox.
 * [CheapElevator](CheapElevator/CheapElevator.md) - the classic multistage elevator mechanism.
 * [CheapTurret](CheapTurret/CheapTurret.md) - a ridiculously cheap turret that has over 300 degrees of rotary motion and a simple cable chain that routes power, canbus, and ethernet to whatever is mounted on it.
+* [CheapShot](CheapShot/CheapShot.md) - a simple shooter with an adjustable hood, with bonus wiffle-ball air-conveyor feeder.
+* [StrongArm](StrongArm/StrongArm.md) - the body-building brother of the CheapArm, it's simpler to build and can easily lift 10kg straight up.

 # Works in Progress